Influence of international agencies

 Elite demand

 Private HE emerges in response to demands for a better quality of education for the children of wealthy and prosperous sections of society, providing them with a competitive advantage in the labour market.
 Elite guardians want to create an ‘elite and prestigious schooling environment’ where their children will not have the opportunity to form relationships with students from poorer economical backgrounds.
 In this argument, “private education is seen as a bearer of qualities which public education is perceived to lack”.
-This suggests that within societies there is a need for a better quality education than that provided by the public HE sector.
+This suggests that within societies there is a need for better quality education than that provided by the public HE sector.

 In conclusion, an increasing enrolment rate influences the expansion of private education in the developing world.
-This especially applies to HE provision, as the government is more concerned with investing its education budget at primary level in order to achieve the ‘Education for All’ agenda.
+This especially applies to HE provision, as the government is more concerned with investing its education budget at the primary level in order to achieve the ‘Education for All’ agenda.
 A decreasing student enrolment rate forced private schools to close.
 However, this will have a negative impact, in terms of quality and on the long term vision, as demonstrated in Portugal where an artificial demand to establish a private sector was created.